DEFRANCOV/Exercise-getting-around-with-Github/README.md

-# The-Latest-Repository-Sept-12
+# Early Github exercises
-This is for the Sept 12 class
+This is for the Sept 12 class.

 Learning to create links with images and references.

 ![Image1](./images/Image1.jpg)

-## Description

-placeholder for description section.

 ### Table of Contents